Video Thumbnails: What Are They and How to Make Them

 - Use contrasting and complementary colors to stand out

-- Adjust contrast and brightness of your image to achieve crispness
+- Adjust the contrast and brightness of your image to achieve crispness

 - Use whitespace or bright, monochromatic backgrounds for clarity